-Can you find a truly family-friendly afternoon tea in London?
+Where can you find a truly family-friendly afternoon tea in London

-When we received an invitation for an afternoon tea at St. Ermin’s hotel in London with kids, I was not sure how to react.
+When we received an invitation for a family afternoon tea at St. Ermin’s Hotel in London, I was not sure how to react.
 I was really excited about spoiling ourselves with this delicious and stylish treat.
-At the same time I was wondering whether we would really enjoy afternoon tea with children…
+At the same time, I was wondering whether we would really enjoy afternoon tea with the children…

 The best afternoon tea in London for families with kids